What is financial hardship?

 The Telecommunications Consumer Protection Code defines financial hardship as:

-“A situation where a Customer is unable, reasonably, because of illness, unemployment or other reasonable cause, to discharge their financial obligations under their contract with the Supplier, and the Customer reasonably expects to be able to discharge those obligations if payment and/or Service arrangements were changed.
+“A situation where a Client is unable, reasonably, because of illness, unemployment or other reasonable cause, to discharge their financial obligations under their contract with the Supplier, and the Client reasonably expects to be able to discharge those obligations if payment and/or Service arrangements were changed.
 Financial hardship can be of limited or long-term duration.”

 Financial hardship basically involves a Client’s inability to pay bills, not an unwillingness to do so.
 Client hardship can arise from a variety of situations.
 Hardship can be either of limited duration or long term.
 To illustrate, several of the common causes are listed below.